 We will pay commissions to the Agents for their services in acting as agent and/or principal in the sale of our common stock offered hereby.
 Under the equity distribution agreement, the Agents will be entitled to compensation of up to 2.0% of the gross sales price of our common stock sold through them as our agents.
-We have agreed to reimburse the Agents for certain reasonable out-of-pocket expenses in certain circumstances, including all reasonable and customary expenses incurred by them in connection with the negotiation of and their performance under the equity distribution agreement, including fees and disbursements of counsel to the Agents, and certain other expenses, not to exceed \$12,500.
-In addition, we have agreed to reimburse the Agents for certain such reasonable out-of-pocket expenses incurred by them in connection with the delivery of certain documents under the equity distribution agreement, not to exceed \$4,000 per such delivery.
-If we sell our common stock to the Agents, acting as principal, or if we sell our common stock through the Agents, as our agents, in privately negotiated transactions, we will enter into a separate agreement setting forth the terms of such transaction and, to the extent required by applicable law, we will describe this agreement in a separate prospectus supplement.
+We have agreed to reimburse the Agents for certain reasonable out-of-pocket expenses in certain circumstances, including all reasonable and customary expenses incurred by them in connection with the negotiation of and their performance under the equity distribution agreement, including fees and disbursements of counsel to the Agents, and certain other expenses, not to exceed \$100,000.
+If we sell our common stock to the Agents, acting as principal, or if we sell our common stock through the Agents, as our agents, in privately negotiated transactions, we will enter into a separate agreement setting forth the terms of such transaction and, to the extent required by applicable law, we will describe this agreement in a separate prospectus supplement or pricing supplement.

-We estimate that the total expenses for the offering, excluding compensation payable to the Agents under the terms of the equity distribution agreement, will be approximately \$75,000.
+We estimate that the total expenses for the offering, excluding compensation payable to the Agents under the terms of the equity distribution agreement, will be approximately \$100,000.
 In connection with the sale of our common stock on our behalf, the Agents may be deemed to be "underwriters" within the meaning of the Securities Act, and the compensation of the Agents may be deemed to be underwriting commissions or discounts.